Smile Mission

 Smile Mission is an Italian Association of volunteers, whose aim is supplying dental and medical care to anyone in need of help.
-Its denomination in full is Associazione Smile Mission Solidarietà Odontoiatrica Internazionale - ONLUS.
+Its denomination in full is Associazione Smile Mission Solidarietà Odontoiatrica Internazionale - ETS- ODV.
 Smile Mission is seated in via Giuseppe Zorzi 7, in Verona, the city in which it was founded 29 June 2005.

 Purpose

 The Association, strictly no-profit, pursues social solidarity, especially in the range of health services, through interventions supporting sanitary activity of prevention, care, bodily and psychical recovery towards needy people, in Italy and abroad.

 Smile Mission was founded on the initiative of some members, the greater part of them performing dentistry.
 Nowadays the Association still operates mainly in the sphere of dentistry, though it keeps some missions going in others medical specialities, too.
 Among a good deal of projects active or accomplished, can be mentioned the mission in Nzihi, Tanzania, going on in accordance with local Ministry of Health, (example of an activity drawing towards an administration fully undertaken by local government); as well as the dentist's surgery boat cruising along the Madeira River, in Brazil.